-When the headlight switch is rotated to the first position the parking light position, the parking lights, taillights, side marker lights, license plate light and instrument panel lights are all turned on.
+When the headlight switch is rotated to the first position, the parking lights to the first position, the parking lights, taillights, side marker lights, license plate light and instrument panel lights are all turned on.
+Rotating the headlight switch to the first position will also turn on the cab top clearance lights, flare lights, and tailgate lights if the vehicle is equipped with these lights.
 The headlights will turn ON when the switch is rotated to the second position.
+The